AsimMazin/Asimmazin.github.io/_pages/Resume.md

 Moffit Cancer Center, Tampa, FL
 : **Applied Post-Doctoral Fellow**, *Aug 2019 - Present*
 - *Apply machine learning on multiparameter MRI dataset*
-    - Using self-organized map (SOM) to reduce the dimensionality and create activation map form multiparameter MRI of 24 patients.
+    - Using self-organized map (SOM) to reduce the dimensionality and create activation map form multiparameter MRI of 24 patients
     - Classify the tumors type from the activation maps using Learning Vector Quantization  (LVQ) with accuracy of 70%

 *i*WINLAB at University of South Florida, Tampa, FL